itsrubenclarke/ad-vm-deploy/README.md

 <h1>Active Directory: Virtual Machine Deployment</h1>

 <p>
-This project is the second amongst a collection focused on implementing Azure and Active Directory.
+This project is the first amongst a collection focused on implementing Azure and Active Directory.
-Microsoft Azure is a cloud platform that will let you rent space to store or process your own data.
+The goal here is to create a basic lab that mirrors a real working network environment, providing me with hands-on-learning and practical experience with Microsoft Azure and Active Directory.
-In this project, I will set up and establish a connection between two virtual machines using Windows 10 Pro and Windows Server 2022 in Microsoft Azure's Cloud environment.
+In this project, I will set up and establish a connection between two virtual machines using Windows Server 2022 and Windows Pro 10 in Microsoft Azure's Cloud environment.
+This will allow me to establish a Domain Controller and a Client.
 </p>

 <h2>Key Objectives</h2>
 <h3>Virtual Machine Setup</h3>

 - Configure and deploy Windows Client
 - Configure and deploy Windows Domain Controller

 <p>
   <h3>Remote Connectivity</h3>